Product Feature Overview

 The key features of Data Studio include:

-Data Studio supports multiple compute engines, such as MaxCompute, E-MapReduce, CDH, Hologres, AnalyticDB, and ClickHouse.
-You can develop, test, deploy, and operate tasks for these engines from a single platform.
+Data Studio supports multiple compute engines, including MaxCompute, E-MapReduce, CDH, Hologres, AnalyticDB, and ClickHouse, allowing you to develop, test, deploy, and operate tasks from a single platform.

 Its scheduling capabilities are proven by the complex scheduling tasks and business dependencies within Alibaba Group.